SvenGroot/GenerateAnswerFile/doc/CommandLine.md

 ### `-DisableServerManager`

-Disable Server Manager from starting at first logon (Windows Server only).
+Do not automatically start Server Manager when logging on (Windows Server only).

 ```yaml
 Value: [<Boolean>]